squalecwilliams/scene-it-exercise/instructions/part1.md

 ## Step 3 - Make movies show up whenever you use the search bar

 Now that we know we can get movies to show up on screen, we can control exactly when that happens.
-Remember, we're building a movie search tool!
-We only want movies to show up when you search for them.
+Remember, we're building a movie search tool: we only want movies to show up when you search for them.

 1. Delete your code from part 8 of Step 2